Hoarding Officially Recognized as Mental Disorder

 If the plan doesn’t work, the only real option may be eviction.
 About 39 percent of hoarders succeed with professional assistance.
 If the hoarder simply can’t or won’t comply after reasonable efforts have been made to resolve the situation, property managers and owners should be prepared to defend their case.
 Document, document, document!

-The updated DSM-5 confirms what the multifamily industry has already known about handling hoarders.
+The DSM-5 confirms what the multifamily industry has already known about handling hoarders.
 More importantly, its serves as a reminder that hoarders should be treated the same as other residents with disabilities.
+Ensure your community stays in compliance with ADA and Fair Housing laws by taking each case seriously.

 Image Credit: TLC